 The following year, on August 2, the name of the brick building was changed to the John B. Gorrie Elementary School to honor Dr. Gorrie of Apalachicola, who invested the first ice-making machine while seeking cooling treatment for malaria patients in 1845.
 He died in 1855.

 In July 1922, the wooden building became the Hyde Park Branch Library – the first for a public school in Hillsborough County.

 Sometime prior to 1936, a school called the English Classical School, which was located at 705 Swann Avenue, burned down and the area cleared.
 In 1936, the wooden building was moved from South Boulevard to its present location, where it served as the Tampa Public Library, Hyde Park Branch, until August 23, 1968, when the City closed it.

 In October 1968, the Tampa Realistic Artists, Inc. (TRA), which was founded in 1956, negotiated with the City to lease the building as an art gallery, naming it the Old Hyde Park Art Center.
-As of August 15, 1969, TRA took over the building at 705 Swann.
+As of August 15, 1969, TRA took over the building at 705 Swann Avenue.
 Formal opening of the renovated building was October 19, 1969.
-In 1979, TRA arranged to purchase the building for $15, 000, which was repaid at $5,000 a year of three years.
+In 1979, TRA arranged to purchase the building for $15,000, which was repaid at $5,000 a year for three years.
 By June 27, 1982, officers Harry Blank, Treasurer, and Gary Ennis, President, held a mortgage-burning celebration.